Teres Minor Muscle: Trigger Point Pain

 The muscle will occasionally cause tingling and numbing in the ring and little fingers.
 These sensations do not involve the arm or pain.
 If you have pain in the back of the shoulder along with pain going down the arm and into the fingers, you should examine the pectoralis minor, pectoralis major, and the latissimus dorsi.

 - Pain toward the outside of the back of the upper shoulder

 - Numbness or tingling without pain or aches in the fourth and fifth fingers

 Sombra Warm Therapy Gel is recommended for relaxing muscles and relieving pain.
 It warms without the burning heat of other gels.
 An excellent choice for pain caused by trigger points, muscle/joint over-use and stiffness, and arthritis.
 (Not sold in stores)

 The teres minor muscle is adversely affected by holding the arms overhead, holding the arms out in front of the body, and twisting motions of the arm.
 Baseball pitchers and football quarterbacks often experience problems due to the throwing motion.
-Rowers and kayakers have problems due to the force of rowing through the water.
+Rowers and kayakers develop pain due to the pulling force of rowing through the water.